benpaymaster/arc-rentcredit/TECHNICAL_DOCUMENTATION.md

 CrossRent is a programmable rental escrow system built on Arc blockchain, integrating Circle Programmable Wallets and Bridge Kit to create the first truly cross-chain rental ecosystem.

+### Key Features & Engineering Highlights

+- **Optimistic Democracy Consensus**: Implements a robust, scalable consensus/dispute module for decentralized governance and trustless resolution.
+- **Advanced Dispute Resolution**: Multi-party voting, appeal logic, and DAO integration for transparent, fair outcomes.
+- **Gas Optimizations**: All contracts are engineered for gas efficiency, leveraging custom errors, minimal storage, and optimized logic.
+- **Event-Driven Architecture**: Frontend and backend are tightly integrated with contract events for real-time notifications and seamless UX.

 ## Architecture

 ### Smart Contracts (Solidity)